madprops/gifmaker/README.md

 File to use as the source of word lines.

-For example a file can be like:
+For example, a file can be like:

 ```
 This is a line